sahahn/parc_scaling/README.md

 ### Directory structure

-This project is setup with a few different directories.
+This project is setup with a few different directories, which if necessary contain their own more detailed READMEs.

+- analyze/
+- data/
+- docs/
+- exp/
+- extra/
+- extra_random_parcels/
+- parcels/
+- raw/
+- setup/

 In general those starting with capital letters, (setup/, exp/, analyze/) contain code used to run different steps, with other directories used to store data or parcellations, e.g. (data/, parcels/, ect...).